-- Audio/Video Applications – There are many Python libraries such as pyAudioAnalysis that can analyze audio content.
-Additionally, there are many frameworks like PyLivestream to stream live on one of multiple streaming sites, including Facebook, Twitch, YouTube, Periscope, Vimeo, and more.
+- Audio/Video Applications – Many Python libraries, such as pyAudioAnalysis, can analyze audio content.
+Additionally, there are many frameworks like PyLivestream to stream live on one of the multiple streaming sites, including Facebook, Twitch, YouTube, Periscope, Vimeo, and more.

-- Game Development – With Python, you can also get your hands dirty with game development as well.
-For developing games using Python, there are libraries and frameworks like Pygame, Cocos2d, Panda3D, Pyglet, etc. However, a lot of work is yet to be done to improve game performance in Python.
+- Game Development – With Python, you can also get your hands dirty with game development.
+For developing games using Python, there are libraries and frameworks like Pygame, Cocos2d, Panda3D, Pyglet, etc. However, much work is yet to be done to improve game performance in Python.

 - Desktop Applications – Interestingly, Python is also well suited for developing GUI desktop applications.
 Some popular Python libraries for developing desktop applications are Camelot, PyGTK, Kivy, etc.

-- Console Applications – Applications that run on terminals are known as console applications, and Python supports their development out of the box with libraries such as npyscreen, Python Prompt Kit, Auto-Suggestion, etc.
+- Console Applications – Applications that run on terminals are known as console applications.
+Python supports their development with libraries such as npyscreen, Python Prompt Kit, Auto-Suggestion, etc.

 3. System Programming